yhf8377/video-meta/README.md

 Conceptually, a QuickTime movie contains multiple “tracks” of media data, such as video, audio and subtitle.
 It also has information about the movie (i.e. metadata), such as its title, release date, genre, etc.

 All these information and data are stored in a “.mov” file conforming to the QuickTime File Format (QTFF) Specification.
-You can find it [here].
+You can find it [here](https://developer.apple.com/library/archive/documentation/QuickTime/QTFF/QTFFPreface/qtffPreface.html).
 In a nutshell, the movie file is organized using “atoms” (also referred to as “boxes”).
 The QTFF Specification defines the purpose and structure of each atom.

 I won’t get into too much low-level details here.
 However, if you are interested in understanding why certain code was written that way, I recommend that you at least read these sections.